kmendler/pyclarity-lims/docs/PracticalExamples.rst

             # upload the artifact back to the Lims
             artifact.put()

-In some cases the  we want to optimise the number of query and make use of the batched query the API offers
+In some cases the  we want to optimise the number of query and make use of the batched query the API offers.

 .. code::